 Philippines Visa Information

-- Penalty for late departure: Last time we checked this was 500P/month plus the fees that you would have had to pay for extending your visa.
+Penalty for late departure: Last time we checked this was 500P/month plus the fees that you would have had to pay for extending your visa.
 While it’s not a big fine you can be at risk of missing your flight if they make you pay this at the Bureau of Immigration instead of the airport.
 Read more about visas here.

-As with most of Asia there isn’t really a summer and winter, but more a period of “hot” or “hotter”, “dry” or “rainy”.
+As with most of Asia, there isn’t really a summer and winter, but more a period of “hot” or “hotter”, “dry” or “rainy”.
 While it is hard to generalize Philippines weather as conditions vary across the group of islands, you can expect more rain from May/June until October when the summer monsoon is present.
-The wet season consists of short hard down pours which shouldn’t effect travel enjoyment too much.
+The wet season consists of short hard downpours which shouldn’t affect travel enjoyment too much.
 It should be noted that this period also coincides with Typhoon season in the Philippines, with Northern Luzon and the Eastern Visayas the worst affected areas.
 If you are travelling to the Philippines between July and October you will probably find better weather in the Central/Southern areas.
-Unless you’re looking for waves that is!!
+Unless you’re looking for waves that is!

 Getting To The Philippines